 Nikki Boote was appointed by the Griggs County Commission, and later elected in 2016 to serve as the Griggs County director, where she is a member of the Public Relations Committee.
 Boote is a Dickinson State University graduate and currently works as the business manager for the Midkota School District.
 She is an engaged community member, and in addition to her position on Garrison Diversion’s board, she is active in the Economic Development Corporation and American Legion Auxiliary, a member of Trinity Lutheran Church’s board of directors, and a member of the North Dakota High School Rodeo Association and the ND Stockman’s Association, as well as a past board member for the Cooperstown Medical Center Foundation.
 Boote lives in Binford with her husband, Alan, and three children, Jade, Jory, and Jace.
 Together they enjoy watching Bison and Vikings football and rodeoing in the summer.

 Cliff Hanretty comes from Towner, where he lives and ranches.
-He has been on the board of directors since 1999, and currently serves on the Executive Committee and is chairman of the Missouri River Committee.
-He also serves as chairman for the Eaton Flood Irrigation District and serves on the board the North Dakota Stockmen’s Association board.
+He has been on the board of directors since 1999, and currently serves as a member of the Engineering & Operations Committee.
+He also serves as chairman for the Eaton Flood Irrigation District and is a board member for the North Dakota Stockmen’s Association.
 Cliff served in the U.S. Army for two years.
 Cliff and his wife, Mary, have three daughters and six grandchildren.

 Richard Cayko, McKenzie County